-- 1/4 teaspoon salt
+- ¼ teaspoon kosher salt

-- 2/3 cup packed golden brown sugar
+- ⅔ cup packed light brown sugar

-- 1/4 cup granulated sugar
+- ¼ cup granulated sugar

-- 1 large egg
+- 1 large egg, at room temperature

 - 2 teaspoons water

-- 1 teaspoon instant coffee I use Starbucks VIA
+- 1 teaspoon instant coffee

 - 1 cup semi-sweet chocolate chips

-- 1 cup white chocolate chips
+- 1 cup dark chocolate chips

 - In a large bowl, mix the dry ingredients (flour, cocoa powder, baking soda, salt).

-- Bake at 325 degrees for 9-11 minutes (mine were done right at 10 minutes).
+- Bake at 325 degrees for 9-11 minutes.

-- Cool on a cooling rack.
+- Cool on the pan for 5 minutes before transferring to a cooling rack.